-Inter-University Council for School Psychology in Ohio
+Inter-University Council for School Psychology (IUC) in Ohio

-The Inter-University Council (IUC) for School Psychology is a collaborative network of faculty representing university school psychology graduate preparation programs in Ohio.
+The IUC in Ohio is a collaborative network of faculty representing university school psychology graduate preparation programs in Ohio.
 The Ohio Department of Education's Office for Exceptional Children authorized the IUC to coordinate the Ohio Internship Program.
 The IUC is chiefly responsible for implementing the activities of the Ohio Internship Program detailed in this manual with regards to internship site approvals, reviewing application materials for temporary licensure of eligible interns, planning for the annual Ohio Intern Conference, and conducting the annual intern program evaluation.